lcszarpellon/Freight_Rate_Precition/README.md

 #### Do you even wonder how Math and Machine Learning could help you save money in transportation for your logistics operation?
 If that's the case, I may have a solution for you!
+**Please note that GitHub will not load plotly graphs, in order to see the full code with all the plots, please access it using *nbviewer* (link below)

 ![regression](https://github.com/user-attachments/assets/e73af92b-2d5f-48fd-8aa8-1aca2d884747)